-The LUNCH seminar is intended to be a nice way to spend your lunch hour once a month.
+The LUNCH seminar is intended to be a nice way to spend your lunch hour a few times per semester.
 The talks will be fairly high-level and interactive.
 Speakers will include members of the ILLC as well as guests from other universities and research institutions.

 We will provide a light lunch for those attending, and you're more than welcome to bring along your own lunch from home.